OrganIA/organia-server/docs/api.md

 ## POST /api/listings
-Create a receiver listing for a lung, creating the Person and Organ in one go diagnosis_group can be A, B, C, or D detailed_diagnosis can be one of the following:
+Create a receiver listing for a lung, creating the Person and Organ in one go
-- BRONCHIECTASIS
-- EISENMENGER
-- BRONCHIOLITIS
-- LAM
-- SARCOIDOSIS
+- `diagnosis_group` can be A, B, C, or D
+- `detailed_diagnosis` can be one of the following: BRONCHIECTASIS, EISENMENGER, BRONCHIOLITIS, LAM, or SARCOIDOSIS
-body_mass_index for a normal person is expected to be between 18.5 and 25 pulmonary_artery_systolic is expected to be between 17 and 20, > 30 is
+- `body_mass_index` for a normal person is expected to be between 18.5 and 25
+- `pulmonary_artery_systolic` is expected to be between 17 and 20, > 30 is
 considered critical
-carbon_dioxide_partial_pressure is expected to be between 35 and 40
+- `carbon_dioxide_partial_pressure` is expected to be between 35 and 40
-pulmonary_capilary_wedge_pressure is expected to be between 8 and 12,
+- `pulmonary_capilary_wedge_pressure` is expected to be between 8 and 12,
-> 20 is considered critical
+\> 20 is considered critical

 > :lock: This request requires authentication.
 Pass `Bearer: the-token` in the `Authorization` header.
 ### Request